ExgnosisClasses/JavaWeek1/Labs/Lab 7-3 Upcasting and Downcasting/Lab 7-3 Up and Down Casting.md

 ## Lab Objectives

 This lab explores upcasting and downcasting in inheritance hierarchies

 ---
 <br/>
 <br/>

-## Part One: Continue from last lab.
+## Part 1: Continue from last lab.

 The final version of the code at the end of the last lab was: